 Online learners need basic technical skills to succeed.
 These include the ability to create new documents and navigate the internet to look up information.
 There are a variety of tutorials online that can help you develop basic technical skills.

 Implementing these skills throughout the semester will help you in becoming a more successful online learner.
 Remember, perseverance is needed to succeed in online learning.
-Students who do well are those who work through technical problems, seek help when needed, set aside time to study each course and persist through challenges.
+Students who do well are those who work through technical problems, seek help when needed, set aside study time for each course and persist through challenges.